Compute

 Network Planning

-During the replacement, in addition to adding routes for communications among enterprise router and VPCs, you also need to add routes for verification and temporary communications.
-After the replacement is complete, you can delete unnecessary routes.
-For details about the networking planning, see Table 1.
+During the migration, in addition to routes for communications among enterprise router and VPCs, you also need to add routes for verification and temporary communications.
+After the migration is complete, you can delete unnecessary routes.
+For details about the network planning, see Table 1.

-The following figures show the networking in different replacement phases.
+The following figures show the network in different phases.

 The routes in the figures are only examples for your reference.
 You need to plan routes based on service requirements.